SurajKumar2005/Skillcread_GenAI/README.md

-# Skillcread_GenAI
-Here's a draft for your README file:

----

-# PDF Analyzer Bot
+# Chat Bot

-PDF Analyzer Bot is an innovative project designed to leverage the Gemini API and LangChain for advanced document analysis capabilities.
+Chat Bot is an innovative project designed to leverage the Gemini API and LangChain for advanced document analysis capabilities.
 This project enables advanced parsing, insightful analysis, and streamlined data extraction from PDF documents.

 ## Project Files

-- `app.py`: The main application file that runs the PDF Analyzer Bot.
+- `app.py`: The main application file that runs the Chat Bot.
 - `requirements.txt`: A list of all the dependencies and libraries required to run the project.

 ## Installation

-To get started with the PDF Analyzer Bot, follow the steps below:
+To get started with the Chat Bot, follow these steps:

 1. **Clone the repository:**
     ```bash